 |---|---|---|

-| Trustee Capability | Ensure trustees can manage trust assets effectively | Assess and potentially replace trustees |
+| Trustee Capability | Ensure trustees can still manage trust assets effectively and have mental capacity | Assess and, if necessary, replace trustees using the power of appointment in the trust deed |

-| Legal Compliance | Ensure the trust complies with current laws and regulations | Review and update trust documents to reflect legal changes |
+| Legal and Tax Compliance | Ensure the trust complies with current UK law, HMRC requirements, and TRS obligations | Review trust deed provisions against current legislation; file all outstanding returns |

 Alternative Structures to Consider